jjzazuet/aws-cheatsheets/DVA-C01-iam.md

 - Can be temporarily attached to IAM users to perform a task.
 - Can be attached to services for automatic actions on the account.
 - Some services assume a special EC2 role to lanuch instances, and then pass the role to the launched instance.
-- Service roles are default roles for service which define what's needed to call other services.
+- Service roles are default roles for services which define what's needed to call other services.
 - To assume a role, call `AssumeRole` to get an access key with ID, secret, and a security token.
   - MFA and SAML can optionally be used.